 |BigQuery standard SQL type||Arrow logical type||Notes|

 ||Date||32-bit days since epoch|

 ||Decimal||Precision 38, scale 9|

 ||Decimal256||Precision 76, scale 38|

-Because the Storage Read API operates on managed storage directly, you cannot use the Storage Read API to read data sources such as federated tables and logical views.
+Because the Storage Read API operates on managed storage, you cannot use the Storage Read API to directly read other types of BigQuery tables such as federated tables, logical views, or materialized views.

 There are restrictions on the ability to reorder projected columns and the complexity of row filter predicates.
 Currently, filtering support when serializing data using Apache Avro is more mature than when using Apache Arrow.

 The Storage Read API is supported in the same regions as BigQuery.
 See the Dataset locations page for a complete list of supported regions and multi-regions.

 For Storage Read API quotas and limits, see Storage Read API limits.

 For information on Storage Read API pricing, see the Pricing page.